 Parc des Dérêches

-The Parc des Dérêches sits in the centre of Morzine and is a large complex of sports facilities including a leisure centre, tennis courts, a skateboarding park and more (many outdoor features are often closed during the peak ski season however, reopening when the snow thaws at Morzine level in the early spring).
+The Parc des Dérêches sits in the centre of Morzine and is a large complex of sports facilities including a leisure centre, squash & tennis courts, a skateboarding park and more (many outdoor features are often closed during the peak ski season however, reopening when the snow thaws at Morzine level in the early spring).
 There is an ice skating rink, an indoor ice skating rink, indoor swimming pools, a spa, as well as a gym and fitness classes being held.
 Pay locally for entry and access to the facilities.

 Situated on the piste underneath the Pleney cable car, there is night skiing available for those with a lift pass.
 The pistes are flood lit at night.